skykanin/lastpass-tui/README.md

 `cabal run`

 ### Build
+To build the project using cabal you can run
 `cabal build [...opts]`
+However if you want to build the executable through nix you can run `nix-build -A lastpass-tui.components.exes.lpt`
+The resulting executable will be under `./result/bin/lpt`

 ### Test
 To run the tests you first need to provide a test account.
 The template is given in